-The server-side component that receives the user data
+- The server-side component that receives the user data

-A simple interface to generate the payloads and display the results
+- A simple interface to generate the payloads and display the results

 |Label||The label which is used to identify your handler.
-Choose something meaningful for you, such as the name of the web application, of the organization, a testing scenario, etc.|
+Choose something meaningful for you, such as the name of the web application, the organization, a testing scenario, etc.|

 |Get cookies||Have the script fetch the user's cookies.
 A common field that is stored here is the session cookie.
 Stealing this can be used to impersonate the user and do actions on their behalf.
-In order to do this, you only need to replace your own session cookie when accessing the application with the one stolen from the user.|
+To do this, you only need to replace your own session cookie when accessing the application with the one stolen from the user.|

 |Get HTML Content||Have the script fetch the HTML content of the page the user is on.
 This includes any modifications caused by user interaction, such as automatic completion of forms or sensitive user data displayed inside an Account Details page.|

 |Get page screenshot||Have the script fetch a screenshot of the generated page.
-This is useful when presenting the Proof-of-Concept to non-technical users, as definite visual proof that the private session of another user can been accessed.
+This is useful when presenting the Proof-of-Concept to non-technical users, as definite visual proof that the private session of another user can be accessed.|

 |Get keystrokes||Have the script intercept and record user keyboard input.
 A keylogger is especially useful on pages where sensitive user input is requested, such as login pages.
 It can retrieve usernames, passwords, specific search terms used, or other sensitive user-inputted data, that is not available at the end of the page load.|

 The tool is capable of fetching the following information:

-Source IP address
+- Source IP address

 - All HTTP headers

-Operating system (deducted from User Agent)
+- Operating system (deducted from User Agent)

 Each XSS Handler is unique.
 Only you can see the data extracted by your handlers.
 Nobody else can use your payloads or send data back to your handler unless they know your exact URL.

 A handler is active for 60 days.
 After this time expires, you will still be able to view your results, but the handler will stop logging new requests.
-Additionally, there is a limit of 60 requests that can be logged per handler.
+Additionally, there is a limit of 500 requests that can be logged per handler.